The Basic Guide to Self-Publishing Ebooks

 I recommend picking an ebook creation software that exports to multiple formats.
 So you can have the same ebook ready to distribute via multiple retailers with little to no extra effort.
 Kotobee Author provides an extensive variety of options, see the complete list of ebook formats.

-Whether you can go to websites such as NetGalley or Edelweiss to get bloggers to read and review your book.
+You can go to websites such as NetGalley or Edelweiss to get bloggers to read and review your book.
 Find an online Book Tour organizer to help spread awareness of your book, but they’ll all cost you.
-An alternative would be to find some bloggers/readers off of platforms such as Goodreads that may be more than happy to do it for free.
+An alternative would be to find some bloggers/readers off of platforms such as Goodreads, Pixel of Ink, Inspired Reads, or Kindle Reader, that may be more than happy to do it for free.

 This type of self-publishing is dependent on you as an author handling all the book conversion and formatting using an ebook publishing app, such as Kotobee Author, iBooks Author, Scrivener and Calibre.
 In addition to that, you’ll need to contact retailers yourself or find middlemen, aggregators, to do that for you.
 But we’ll talk more about that below.